ekapolc/ASR_classproject/hookup/README.md

 cd model
 ```
 `Dockerfile` lists decoding parameters.
 Some interesting are explained below,
+* `samp-freq` : sampling frequency.
+An AM we provided are traind on 16kHz.
+This should be set as 16000.
 * `min-active` : minimum active nodes in beam search.
 Effects run-time performance.
 * `max-active` : maximum active nodes in beam search.
 Effects run-time performance.
 * `beam` : Beam size for pruning in beam search.